WhiteMarketPodcast/wmp-site/src/pages/privacy-policy/index.md

 ### Videos

-The videos we link to on this site are typically hosted on [Vimeo](https://vimeo.com).
+The videos we show/link to on this site are typically hosted on [Vimeo](https://vimeo.com).

 - [View Vimeo's privacy policy here](https://vimeo.com/privacy)